edvyan/Project/Demo.md

 ## Running the Dash Application

+### Install all the required packages using the command:
+`pip install -r requirements.txt`

 Follow these steps to run the Dash application locally on your machine:

 ### Step 1: Navigate to the app Folder